AlessandroNardin/alessandronardin.github.io/gsoc/final_report.md

 # My Contributions

+Overall, I'm satisfied with the work I managed to do this summer.
+Most of the work I planned has been successfully completed, although not everything has been merged.
+There was more work than I anticipated to implement missing features and correct issues in the existing functions.
+This, combined with an unexpected and hard-to-identify error, led to my inability to fully complete the work on lio_listio().
+However, I plan to continue working even after this experience ends to finish everything I started.

 Below, you'll find a table summarizing all completed and planned contributions.
-For each contribution, the progression status, the linked Merge Requests, and the Blog Post discussing that change are specified.

 After the table, there is a short description outlining the goal of each contribution.
 For more detailed information about each of them, you can refer to the blog posts linked in the table, which provide more insight and detail about the approach used for the solution and the difficulties encountered for each task.

 | Contribution                                                        | Status      | Related MR                                                                | Blog Posts |
 | :------------------------------------------------------------------ | :---------: | :------------------------------------------------------------------------ | :--------: |